isimic95/leetcoding/README.md

 # leetcoding
-Just some leet code from leetcode, codesignal etc.
+Solutions for some problems from leetcode, codesignal etc.